 Specific Aims

-Aim 1: Discover key molecular drivers of cancer initiation, progression, and metastasis to innovate in the areas of cancer prevention, diagnostics, and therapeutics (cancer cell focus).
-Thematic areas include studies of intra-cellular communication, genetic and epigenetic dysregulation in cancer cells, cell metabolism and oxidative stress, and signaling pathways critical for cancer cell survival, proliferation, and metastasis.
-This research leads to new molecular targets and/or novel drugs as well as to advancements in precision oncology (i.e., discovery of mutations rendering cancel cells susceptible to specific treatments).
+Aim 1 – Discover and target key molecular drivers of cancer initiation, progression, and metastasis (cancer cell focus).
+Overarching themes in this research area include intra-cellular communication, genetic and epigenetic dysregulation in cancer cells, cell metabolism and oxidative stress, and signaling pathways critical for cancer cell survival, proliferation, and metastasis.
+This research drives the identification of new molecular targets and novel therapeutics, as well as advances in precision oncology to empower breakthroughs in cancer prevention, diagnostics, and therapeutics.

-Aim 3: Determine the mechanisms involved in host responses to the tumor, therapies, and exposures and their impact on tumor progression and quality of life (host focus).
-This aim investigates basic mechanisms involved in systemic responses to the tumor and therapies, including their impact on tumor progression, normal tissue toxicities, and quality of life.
-Included are studies of inter-related host factors and environmental exposures such as aging, chemoradiation, diet, microbiome, substance/alcohol use, and obesity in shaping tumor progression and treatment outcomes.
+Aim 3 – Determine the mechanisms underlying host responses to tumors, therapies, and exposures and the impact on tumor progression, patient survival, and quality of life (host focus).
+This aim investigates basic mechanisms involved in systemic responses to the tumor and therapies, including the impact on tumor progression, normal tissue toxicities, and quality of life.
+Also included are studies of inter-related host factors (aging, microbiome, obesity) and external factors (diet, substance use, alcohol use, cancer therapies, environmental stressors) in shaping tumor progression and treatment outcomes.